sainple/nginx-reverse-proxy/README.md

 # Hello world !

-Rendez-vous dans votre navigateur préféré et ouvrez l'url `http://local.exemple.com`. !
+Go to your favorite browser and open the url `http://local.exemple.com`. !